 To qualify for the tutoring service students must:

 - Register, complete and submit all necessary documentation

 - Request an appointment with the Tutoring Service Coordinator via email by writing to firstname.lastname@example.org

 Each Department has appointed a professor as the contact person for answering and discussing didactic issues.
 The reference person acts as mediator for educational issues and difficulties related to didactics that may be encountered during a students’ career path.
 At beginning of a students’ career path, it is important to liaise with the contact person in order to share and plan the course of study.

 How to apply and enroll

-Admission and enrollment details are available in the Call for Admissions for each program and course.
+Admission and enrollment details are available in the Calls for Admission for each programme and course.